 In 2017, the "Transformative Science" research prize has been offered for the first time by the Wuppertal Institute and the Zempelin Foundation in the Donors' Association for the Promotion of Humanities and Sciences in Germany (Stifterverband).

 The "Transformative Science" research prize focuses on all forms of research that spark and promote social impetus and thus involve civil society.
 Transdisciplinary research design plays a significant role in this.
 The research prize is endowed with 25,000 euros.
 The money is awarded to prize winners for their project ideas in the field of transformative science.
-This year, for the first time, the Wuppertal Institute has awarded the research prize, which is funded by the Zempelin Foundation in the Donors' Association for the Promotion of Humanities and Sciences in Germany (Stifterverband).
+The Wuppertal Institute awards the research prize, which is funded by the Zempelin Foundation in the Donors' Association for the Promotion of Humanities and Sciences in Germany (Stifterverband).
 The Wuppertal Institute sees it as recognition of its achievements in this field that the Donors' Association commissioned the Institute to coordinate the award of the Zempelin Foundation-sponsored prize for "Transformative Science".

 The winner of this year's "Transformative Science" research prize has now been selected: Dr. Laura Woltersdorf impressed the jury with her concept in which she designed, implemented and consolidated an integrated evaluation system for sustainable water resource management.
 As part of the research project, "CuveWaters", carried out at the Institute for Social-Ecological Research (ISOE), Dr. Laura Woltersdorf developed an integrated evaluation system for sustainable water management in Namibia.
 "The use of non-conventional water resources, such as purified, reused municipal (waste) water and harvested rainwater, helps to utilise the water resources that are available locally in a more efficient and productive way," says Dr. Woltersdorf.